Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Once you've chosen a color to dye your hair, you need to prepare to apply it.
 Before you even begin with this process though, ensure that you have realistic expectations.
 If your hair has been previously dyed, adding more hair dye on top can not lighten it.
 You can dye it darker with a new color, but you can't lighten dye with dye.
 If you want to go lighter after dyeing your hair with dark shades, you will need to bleach it first.

-You also should not attempt to dye your hair anymore than 3 levels lighter.
-Hair dye can lift a maximum of about 3 levels, or potentially more in the case of high lift dyes, but to go any lighter than that, you need to pre-lighten it with bleach first for reliable results.
+You also should not attempt to dye your hair any more than 3 levels lighter.
+Hair dye can lift a maximum of about 3 levels or potentially more in the case of high lift dyes, but to go any lighter than that, you need to pre-lighten it with bleach first for reliable results.
 You can go as dark as you want with a dye, but your ability to go lighter is limited.

 If you're dyeing your hair lighter, choose a dye that is a little cooler-toned than the color you desire.
 This is necessary to counteract warm tones that appear during lightening.
 If you apply the exact color you want, you may find that the warm tones that are revealed during lightening will overpower your chosen shade and cause it to look too warm overall.

-Conversely, when you apply a shade that is much darker than your current color, use a shade that is slightly warmer to stop it looking too ashy.
+Conversely, when you apply a shade that is much darker than your current color, use a shade that is slightly warmer to stop it from looking too ashy.

 The 3 Rules of Hair Dye